Ecotrust/TreeForCaSt/README.md

 fbstac_plots
 ==============================

-Oregon and Washington State forest plots, attributes, and imagery for forest benchmarking and modeling.
+Oregon and Washington State forest plots, attributes, and imagery STAC for forest benchmarking and modeling.

 Project Organization
 ------------